 Certain gynecological procedures may render a woman niddah:

 It is therefore important for a woman to discuss with her physician the details of any gynecological examination, procedure or therapy.
-She may also need to consult with a rabbi to determine its halachic implications.
+In general, it is helpful to ask if any bleeding should be expected afterwards: roughly how much and for how long, as well as the most probable source and cause.
+She may also need to consult with a halachic authority to determine the halachic implications.
 It is best to do so in advance, since she may be able to schedule the procedure so as to minimize her time as a niddah or to reduce her chances of becoming niddah at all.

 Scheduling of Gynecological Examinations

-Some procedures (generally those done under anesthesia) will always render a woman niddah because they entail significant opening of the uterus.
-Preferably, one should consult with a rabbi or yoetzet when scheduling such procedures; it is usually best to have them done before the hefsek taharah examination.
+Some procedures (e.g., many of those done with sedation or anesthesia) will render a woman niddah because they entail significant opening of the uterus.
+They are often best scheduled for the days before performing the hefsek taharah.

 When a procedure is performed during the shivah neki’im, a woman should do a bedikah in the morning, before the procedure, and may omit the afternoon bedikah afterwards.
 For some procedures, a woman may be advised to omit bedikot on the day or days following the procedure.
 In general, the minimum number of bedikot for a valid shivah neki’im is: the hefsek taharah, one bedikah on day 1, and one bedikah on day 7.

 Even in situations that call for performing the minimum number of bedikot, it is strongly recommended to perform at least one additional bedikah on one of the intermediate days.
 This can sometimes allow for delaying the day 7 bedikah (and immersion).
 It also reduces the consequences of forgetting the day 7 bedikah.